jenniferlhood/pwqmn/ReadMe.txt

  This will give you the list of parameter codes along with the number of observations made for that parameter in either the currently selected stations, or all stations if there are none selected.

- Now that some stations and parameters are selected, a graphs and summaries can be produced. use the command "graph" to produce some graphs.
+ Now that some stations and parameters are selected, graphs and summaries can be produced. use the command "graph" to produce some graphs.
 The follow graphs and options are currently available:

 ---------------------------------------------------------
 graph